-A. Once you apply for Medicaid you will be assigned a Medicaid Eligibility Specialist to complete your eligibility determination.
-You should contact your assigned Medicaid Eligibility Specialist.
-If you are unable to reach your Medicaid Eligibility Specialist, please ask to speak to the Medicaid Eligibility Specialist’s supervisor.
-You should always make notes of your inquiries and who you have spoken to.
+A. Once you apply for Medicaid your Medicaid application will be assigned to a Medicaid Eligibility Specialist to complete and make an eligibility determination.
+You may check the status of your application by going online at www.compass.ga.gov or calling 877-423-4746.
+You should always make notes of your inquiries and to whom you have spoken.

 A. Yes, please see Phone Numbers and Links contact list.